Corey Tutt: DeadlyScience

 In 2022 DeadlyScience donated Lego to over 200 schools across Australia.

-In 2022 Tutt organised a bus for Cabbage Tree Island Community school after the devastating floods that destroyed their school.
+In November 2022 Tutt organised a bus for Cabbage Tree Island School after the devastating floods that destroyed their school.
 Tutt also gave every child, from three schools devastated by the floods, a brand new book so they would not lose their passions for STEM.

-Other roles
+Other roles and activities

-Tutt is also a member of the equity and diversity committee at Science & Technology Australia.
+Tutt is a member of the equity and diversity committee at Science & Technology Australia.

+As of 2021, Tutt was playing rugby union for the Port Macquarie Pirates.